nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/Architecture.png" width="600"><br>

 The **_Architecture Diagram_** given above explains the high-level design of the App.
-Given below is a quick overview of each component.
+A quick overview of each component is given below:

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
-It is responsible for,
+It has two main responsibilities:
-* At app launch: Initializes the components in the correct sequence, and connect them up with each other.
+* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
-* At shut down: Shuts down the components and invoke cleanup method where necessary.
+* At shut down: Shuts down the components and invokes cleanup method where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.